-The horizontal-to-vertical (H/V) Fourier spectral ratio is a technique widely used in seismic site characterization because of its ability to provide an estimate of the SH wave fundamental frequency of resonance ( $f_0$ ) of the site.
+The horizontal-to-vertical (H/V) Fourier spectral ratio is a technique widely used in seismic site characterization because of its ability to provide an estimate of the SH wave fundamental frequency of resonance (f_0) of the site.
 Other than that, H/V ratios are useful to provide information on the Rayleigh wave ellipticity function, which can be used in surface wave dispersion inversion procedures to constrain large velocity contrasts at depth.
 In this study, we use the H/V technique also to map the variability of the subsoil structure along the investigated area; this is necessary to verify the fulfillment of the 1D structure assumption, which is necessary for the f-k method applied later.

 Figure 7 - Example of H/V spectral ratios for the configurations R1.
-The resonance frequency of the soil cover is indicated with a light gray line (between about 7 and 11Hz).
-A very minor peak is visible at about 1Hz (better resolved on the average H/V curve of Figure 8), however of more questionable interpretation.
+The resonance frequency of the cover is indicated with a light gray line (stable at 1.7Hz).

-H/V spectral ratios have been computed for all the recordings at each station of the array and separately for configurations R1, R2 and R3 (e.g. Figure 7).
-The behavior of the noise wave-field at the different stations location is comparable at low to intermediate frequencies (roughly < 9Hz), while the high frequency region shows some variability, within and between array rings.
-This is likely due to variability of the top layer, which can be very heterogeneous over the measuring area.
-Only two stations from the larger configuration (close to the river) exhibited some significant difference with respect to average H/V ratio curves.
-However, removing these stations from the subsequent processing had no significant impact on the quality of the processing results.
-Such dissimilarity could then be interpreted as the effect of variability in the local sources, other than heterogeneities in soil conditions.
+H/V spectral ratios have been computed for all the recordings at each station of the array and separately for configurations R1 and R2 (e.g. Figure 7).
+The behavior of the noise wave-field at the different stations location is comparable at low to intermediate frequencies (roughly < 15Hz), while the high frequency region shows some variability, within and between array rings.
+This is likely due to variability of the top layers, which can show some heterogeneity over the measuring area.
+The behavior of the site can nevertheless be considered sufficiently homogeneous for the f-k analysis.

-In average (Figure 8), spectral curves show a relatively stable high frequency peak (around 9Hz).
-Such maximum is likely induced by the presence of shallow bedrock, sheltered by a sediment cover of much lower velocity.
-An additional peak might be present at very low frequencies (around 1Hz), however of more questionable interpretation.
-We assume the high frequency peak as the fundamental frequency of the site.
-The behavior of the site can be considered laterally homogeneous for the f-k analysis.
+In average (Figure 8), spectral curves show a very stable low frequency peak at about 1.7Hz.
+Such maximum is likely induced by the presence of a deep interface, possibly between rocks of different competence.
+We assume such frequency peak to be the fundamental frequency of the site, later use as a constraint for the inversion of the deep portions of the velocity profile.

 Figure 8 - Comparison of the H/V spectral ratio curves of all the stations of the array (in this example for the array configuration R1).
-The curves are generally stable at low frequencies, confirming the lateral homogeneity of the underlying bedrock velocity structure of the site.
-High frequencies (> 10Hz) show more variability.
-The average fundamental peak of resonance is at about 9Hz.
+The curves are generally stable at low frequencies, confirming the lateral homogeneity of the underlying bedrock velocity structure.
+High frequencies (> 15Hz) show more variability, nevertheless in an acceptable range for the validation of one-dimensional assumption.
+The average fundamental peak of resonance is stable at about 1.7Hz.